Nerds-Catapult/.github/profile/README.md

 [Nerds Catapult](https://nerdscatapult.vercel.app)

-Hello and welcome to [Your Organization Name]!
+Hello and welcome to Nerds Catapult!
 We are a community-driven organization dedicated to open source collaboration, project assistance, and software development services.
 Whether you're a developer looking to contribute to exciting projects, a project owner seeking assistance, or a business in need of software solutions, we're here to help!

 ## 🚀 Our Mission